On phenomenological study of the solution of nonlinear GLR-MQ evolution equation beyond leading order: Semi-analytical solution beyond leading order

 So, we notice that choice of the QCD cut off parameter $\Lambda$ is also important in this equation.
-The ${Q'}^2$ dependence of $\alpha_s$ makes the nonlinear Eq.
-(4) further more complicative at NLO and NNLO.
-We define two new parameters $T_0$ and $T_1$ such that $T^2 \approx T\cdot T_0$ and $T^3 \approx T\cdot T_1$ respectively.
+The ${Q'}^2$ dependence of $\alpha_s$ makes the nonlinear eq.
+(12) more complicated to solve at NLO and NNLO.
+Thus, we define two new parameters $T_0$ and $T_1$ such that $T^2 \approx T\cdot T_0$ and $T^3 \approx T\cdot T_1$ respectively.
 These two parameters are estimated using nonlinear model fiiting techniques in the region of 5 $GeV^2 \leq Q^2 \leq$ 30 $GeV^2$, which is the region of our interest in this work.
 These parametrizations simplify the nonlinear equation which then can be solved for $x$.
+The paramater statitics of the fitted model are listed in table I.